„If Apollo had played the violin instead of the lyre, this is exactly how it would have sounded.”

 The quartet was nominated ECHO Rising Stars 2010, followed by highly successful performances at prestigious European venues.
 It was also named BBC New Generation Artist in 2012, leading to extensive touring in the UK and a number of recordings for the BBC.
 In 2014 the musicians received the Borletti-Buitoni Trust Award.

 Recent engagements have taken the quartet to the Concertgebouw Amsterdam, Konzerthaus and Philharmonie Berlin, Edinburgh International Festival, Wigmore Hall London, Carnegie Hall New York, Rheingau Musik Festival, Schwetzinger SWR Festspiele and to the Chopin and his Europe Festival in Warsaw.
 Highlights for the 2018/19 season include debuts and return engagements at the Auditori Barcelona, Bozar Brussels, Frauenkirche Dresden, Elbphilharmonie Hamburg, Gewandhaus Leipzig, Louvre Paris and at the Tonhalle Zurich.
 In summer 2019 the quartet starts its triannual Schubert cycle for the Schubertiade in Austria.
-In June 2019 their Japan tour will bring them to locations such as Nagoya, Tokyo and Yokohama.
+Furthermore, they will especially focus on the works by Dvořák which will be performed during the next seasons at the Kasseler Musiktage - one of the oldest music festivals in Europe In June 2019 their Japan tour will bring them to locations such as Nagoya, Tokyo and Yokohama.

 The Apollon Musagète Quartet collaborates with renowned artists in chamber music such as Martin Fröst, Per Arne Glorvigen, Nils Mönkemeyer, Gabriela Montero, István Várdai and Jörg Widmann.
 They appeared in several symphonic series with the BBC National Orchestra of Wales, BBC Symphony Orchestra, Dresden Philharmonic and the Polish National Radio Symphony Orchestra in Katowice.